 To learn more and to apply, check here: https://vfdbank.com/unsecured-loan

 Your case may be different, you may not need a loan but would like to save some money.
-IF that’s the case, VFD Microfinance Bank offers hybrid savings package.
+IF that’s the case, VFD Microfinance Bank offers a hybrid savings package.

 You’re not just keeping your money here but you’re making your money to work for you while you save.